qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 `<66w>[200w]`.
 66 words have been written, a maximum of 200 words has been set.

+If you have a maximum established and use it across different articles, you no longer have the total count.
+You can activate speed measuring, which in its report includes the total characters pressed.

           Usage

 It is assumed that you will take the report in the document you are